 If you are an overseas doctor who fulfils our entry requirements you are welcome to sit the examination.
 However, you should bear in mind that the examination will be held only in the UK and there will be questions related to health and social systems for older people in the UK, and to UK legislation relating to older people.

 Candidates must pass the written examination before they sit the clinical examination.
-They have 2 years to pass the clinical examination and if they fail to do so they should sit the written examination again.
+They have two years to pass the clinical examination and if they fail to do so they should sit the written examination again.